Best Disney park for toddlers, ranked with tips from a mom

 That may be the wrong question, though.
 I think we should be asking whether or not parents can enjoy a trip to Walt Disney World with a toddler.
 And the answer is yes!

 Toddlers are pretty much free at the Walt Disney World resort.
-They don’t need park tickets, and they’re not charged at many of the table service dining options as well.
+They don’t need park tickets (for little guests under 3), and they’re not charged at many of the table service dining options as well.
 So load up your strollers, and let’s rank the best Disney parks for toddlers.

 A toddler gets his first haircut at the Magic Kingdom barber shop